margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** portrait, brushstrokes, texture, color, craft, landscape, shade, light

 ## The Night Sky ##
-The night sky sings with holiness and with peace
+The night sky sings with holiness and with peace.
-The stars shine infinitely
+The stars shine infinitely.
-The blackness is so dark and the pitch of the night lights up everyone to sleep THe glimmer of the stars give hope and point people to inncocence, home The wakeful individuality share the love for all mankind with a heart at rest for all the holy light.
+The blackness is so dark and the pitch of the night lights up everyone to sleep.
+THe glimmer of the stars give hope and point people to inncocence, home.
+The wakeful individuality share the love for all mankind with a heart at rest for all the holy light.

 <br>